CARG

 abhattac [at] princeton [dot] edu

-I am a third year PhD student in the Department of Electrical Engineering.
+I am a fifth year PhD student in the Department of Electrical Engineering.
 My interests span high-performance and low-power chip-multiprocessors and FPGA-based emulation of these architectures.
 At the same time, my particular knack lies in the proposal of low-performance and high-power architectures.
 I am usually found making fun of the other esteemed colleagues in the group.

 carven